 Research is considered to be the more objective, methodical, well-determined scientific process of investigation.
 Through research, a decision-maker can quickly get a summary of the current scenario, which improves his/her information base for making sound decisions affecting future operations of organizations.
 It is useful to accelerate the decision-making power and it alone can make possible the identification of the determinants.

 Importance Of Legal Research

 - Importance of legal research is To locate relevant “authority” that will help in finding a solution to a legal problem or issue.

 - To analyze the law by reducing, breaking and separating the law into separate elements: It can be as simple as examining and explaining new statutes and statutory schemes or as complex as explaining, interpreting and criticizing specific cases or statutes.

 - To blend the distinct elements of cases and statutes together into coherent or useful legal standards or general rules: The product of this research is the legal standard that is consistent with, explains, or justifies a group of specific legal decisions.

-- To look at doctrinal or theoretical issues: The research finding is applied in advising courts or clients about the application of legal doctrine to specific cases, transactions, or other legal events.
+- To look at doctrinal or theoretical issues: The research finding is applied in advising courts or clients about the application of the legal doctrine to specific cases, transactions, or other legal events.
 It may also criticize judicial opinions and in the case of conflicts between the decisions of a different court, suggests the resolution to those conflicts.

 - To provide teaching materials for students: The end products include books and modules.
 This is to understand the legal doctrine and the law as it is.

 - To acquire an understanding of the legal subject while arguing for a better way of doing things: A researcher who performs this type of research critics and comments legal doctrine and practices from the perspective of different sciences likes economics, politics, and sociology